deloachtech/backstack-docs/docs/app-schemas.md

----
-title: App schemas
-nextjs:
-  metadata:
-    title: App schemas
-    description: All about application schemas.
----
+# Application Schemas

-Application schemas encapsulate all pre-authentication and feature distribution information necessary for your codebase to serve your these values directly from the client, without making API calls.
+Application schemas encapsulate all pre-authentication information necessary for your codebase to serve these values directly from the client, without making API calls.

+- App settings
+- Sign up values
+- Domain settings
+- App versioning data
+- RBAC

-The API will handle the [login process](/docs/login) and provide a unique [Session object](/docs/sessions) for post-authentication logic processing.
+The API will handle the [login process](/login) and provide a unique [Session object](/sessions) for post-authentication logic processing.

----

 ## Creating app schemas